Natural Remedies for PMS Cramps, Bloating, & Physical Discomfort

-Premenstrual syndrome (PMS) is common but does not have to be a normal occurrence in your monthly schedule.
-It doesn’t have to be an uphill battle and it can even become a thing of the past.
-Often, clients want me to tell them how to ‘fix’ their body.
-There’s no quick fix for hormonal issues (and more likely other undercurrent issues you are experiencing like food sensitivity and adrenal fatigue), but we can assist our bodies in their natural cycle.
+Premenstrual syndrome (PMS) is common but does not have to be a normal occurrence in your monthly menstrual cycle schedule.
+Often, clients want me to tell them how to ‘fix’ their bodies.
+PMS results from the normal hormonal fluctuations of your period, and while there’s no quick fix for painful periods and hormonal issues (and more likely other undercurrent issues you are experiencing like food sensitivity and adrenal fatigue), we can assist our bodies in their natural cycle.

-Eighty percent of women report some emotional and physical fluctuations in the luteal phase (second half of their cycle).
+Eighty percent of women report some emotional and physical fluctuations during the luteal phase (second half of their cycle).
 Twenty percent of women experience symptoms severe enough to seek medical help.
-The good news is that PMS responds quickly and well to natural treatment.
+The good news is that PMS responds quickly and well to natural treatment and home remedies.
 You can learn more about improving your emotional symptoms and PMS mood swings here, and below I’ll share tips for reducing pain and physical PMS symptoms.

 Curcumin is a powerful ingredient in turmeric.
 It is not only an impactful brain booster but also an anti-inflammatory powerhouse.
-In the luteal phase, your liver is working on detoxifying estrogen; however, chronic inflammation can impair estrogen detoxification.
+In the luteal phase of your period, your liver is working on detoxifying estrogen; however, chronic inflammation can impair estrogen detoxification.
 When estrogen lingers in your bloodstream, it builds up and throws off the balance your endocrine system is trying to maintain.
-This congestion and estrogen dominance lead to many PMS symptoms.
+This congestion and estrogen dominance lead to many PMS symptoms, like painful cramps and uncomfortable bloating before your period.

 Additionally, inflammation impairs the manufacturing of progesterone.
 Progesterone counterbalances estrogen.
-One way it does this is that progesterone thins your uterine lining while estrogen thickens it.
+One way it does this is by thinning your uterine lining while estrogen thickens it.
 Progesterone also calms your nervous system, so you can feel relaxed during stressful times.
 Therefore, more progesterone during your luteal phase will have a relaxing effect on your body and mood.
 Curcumin is a golden ingredient to help your body’s natural estrogen detoxification system.
 I recommend making a turmeric paste and begin adding it to soups, rice, and chicken (and really, any meal) one week before your period, and every day during.
-The paste includes black pepper and coconut oil to make the curcumin more effective.
+The paste includes black pepper and coconut oil, which increases curcumin’s bioavailability, making it more effective.

 - 1 cup of water